Planning a trip to Italy: all you need to know!

 The documents you need to enter Italy vary: all international visitors need a valid passport to enter the country and many also require a Visa.

-if you ate traveling with kids, they will also need their individual passports.
+If you ate traveling with kids, they will also need their individual passports.

 Please be advised that if you are traveling alone with a child with a different surname as yours, you may be asked to prove of authorization to travel in the form of a birth cert or guardianship letter.